 Christopher Tepedino, TN

 For Chris, writing comes naturally.
-He wrote his first short story, The Bone Collector, at 15, which had the great fortune of being published.
-While he loves fiction, he finds great enjoyment in telling the real-life stories of other people, whether in addiction recovery magazines like The Fix or profiles for lifestyle publications.
+He wrote his first short story at age fifteen called The Bone Collector, which had the great fortune of being published.
+While he loves fiction, he finds great enjoyment in telling the real-life stories of other people, whether in addiction recovery magazines like The Fix or profiles on restaurants and clubs for lifestyle publications.
 He studied English at the University of Tennessee.

 As a Story Terrace writer, Chris interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.